So what is lurking in a dog's coat?...

 lives.
 It used to be that they were most at risk during the warmer

-The number of fleas would normally decrease during the cold winter
+months, the number of fleas normally decreasing during the cold winter

 months.
 However, as most houses are now centrally heated, the fleas

 are provided with an ideal environment in which to survive and breed

 treatment against fleas should be provided throughout the year.

 The length of the flea life-cycle depends on temperature and

 humidity.
 In an ideal environment (for the flea, not so ideal for

 the dog or cat!) the cycle can be around 21 days.

 far the most common flea in both dogs and cats is the cat flea (Ctenocephalides